-The Museum of Chinese in America (MOCA) is a nonprofit organization dedicated to preserving and presenting the history, heritage, culture, and diverse experiences of people of Chinese descent in the United States.
+The Museum of Chinese in America (MOCA) aims to preserve and present the history, heritage, culture, and diverse experiences of people of Chinese descent in the United States.

 Select dates (see tour description)